-Site ID 5: Commerce Center, 27200-27240 La Paz Road Assessor's Parcel Number(s) 782-471-01; 782-471-02; 782-471-03; 782-471-04; 782-471-05; 782-471-06 Lot Consolidation N.A.
-Parcels owned by single owner.
-Original Zoning/Zoning Approved for RHNA Commercial Highway (CH) / RPD 30 Size 4.55 Acres (entire site is developable, per Related Company feasibility study). d Company Maximum Density/ Realistic Density 30 du/acre / 25.4 du/acre (assu mes 85% of RPD 30) Maximum Potential Unit Capacity /Realistic Capacity 138 / 117 (assumes 85% of RPD 30) Property Owner/Developer Interest Conversations with owner agent revealed that this property was potentially available for sale in the short-term.
+Site ID 5: Commerce Cer iter, 27200-27 240 La Paz Road Assessor's Parcel Number(s) 782-471-01; 782-471-02; 782-471-03; 782-471-04; 782-471-05; 782-471-06 Lot Consolidation N.A.
+Parcels owne ed by single ow vner.
+Original Zoning/Zoning Approved for RHNA Commercial High way (CH) / RP [ 30 Size 4.55 Acres (entire site is developable, per Related Company feasibility study).
+Maximum Density/ Realistic Density 30 du/acre / 25.4 du/acre (assu mes 85% of RPD 30) Maximum Potential Unit Capacity/Realistic Capacity 138 / 117 (assum 138 / 117 (assumes 85% of RPD 30) Property Owner/Developer Interest Conversations with owner agent revealed that this property was potentially available for sale in the short-term.
 TCAC Site Amenity Score 22 (High score - good proximity to transit, public parks, library, grocery stores, public schools, medical facilities, pharmacies).
 TCAC limits Site Amenity points to 15.
 Site Identified in Previous Housing Element No. Rezoned prior to statutory deadline of October 15, 2021.
 Considered new site not subject to by-right development.
-Site Description and Factors Supporting Development Potential Income Distribution of Units Extremely/Very Low Low Moderate Above Moderate rotential medine Distribution of Onits 36 22 22 37
+Site Description and Factors Supporting Development No. Rezoned prior to statutory deadline of October 15, 2021 Considered new site not subject to by-right development.
+Retail center with automotive, restaurant and personal care businesses, built in 1989 and essentially unimproved since then.
+Two vacant units, representing approximately 8.5% of total building square footage of 40,000 sq. ft.
+Other units have recently turned over.
+Prior to rezoning to RPD 30, the site previously had a maximum FAR of 1.0, and maximum square footage of 198,198 square feet of commercial space.
+However, the site has an overall existing FAR of 0.21, with only 41,671 square feet existing.
+Other than occasional tenant improvements and reroofing in 2019, the property has not experienced any major upgrades by the landlord.
+Two out of Potential Income Distribution of Units Extremely/Very Low Moderate Above Potential Income Distribution of Units Low 2011 moderate Moderate